gbv/jskos-php/CONTRIBUTING.md

 This way composer needs to be called via `php composer.phar`.
 To execute it as `composer`, make it executable move it to a directory included in your `PATH`.

+Composer may also be available as system package, for instance Ubuntu >= 15.10:

+    $ sudo apt-get install composer

 ### Install dependencies

 Most development dependencies are listed in `composer.json`.
 Install them